mariemloukill/Graph-Benchmark/README.md

 ## Overview

-Graph-Benchmark is a project designed to [provide a brief description of what your project does].
+Graph-Benchmark is a project designed to run and compare workloads on six graph processing frameworks.
+It collects performance attributes (execution time, Memory usage and CPU usage) for each graph processing workload.
 This repository includes:

 - `metrics_collection.sh`: A shell script for collecting performance metrics.
 - `performance_all.xlsx`: An Excel file compiling performance data results.